Language

 Enter a resource URL to get a ready-to-use HTML tag with the integrity attribute

-The tag type auto-detects based on URL extension — .js for script, .css for link
+The tag type auto-detects from the URL extension — .js for script, .css for link

-All hashing is done in your browser — your content never leaves your device
+All hashing happens in your browser — your content never leaves your device

 Want to learn more?
 Read documentation →